open-telemetry/opentelemetry-specification/specification/concurrency.md

 **Span** - All methods of Span are safe to be called concurrently.

 **Event** - Events are immutable and safe to be used concurrently.
-Lazy initialized events must be implemented to be safe to be called concurrently.
+Lazy initialized events must be thread safe.
+This is the responsibility of the implementer of these events.

 **Link** - Links are immutable and is safe to be used concurrently.
-Lazy initialized links must be implemented to be safe to be called concurrently.
+Lazy initialized links must be thread safe.
+This is the responsibility of the implementer of these links.

 ## Metrics API